LedgerHQ/wallet-api/packages/wallet-api-manifest-validator/README.md

 #### CLI

-Once you have installed it, use the command :
+Once you have installed it, use the command:

 ```bash
 npm run validate <*fileOrDirectoryName*>
 ```

-_Or if you have installed it in global :_
+_Or if you have installed it in global:_

 ```bash
 validate <*fileOrDirectoryName*>